 Some years ago, when we were holidaying in Jávea during the Sant Joan celebrations, we visited the tourist office and were told that the ‘quintàs parade’ was really not of any interest to tourists and that we shouldn’t bother; we’re very glad that we ignored their advice and discovered an amazing evening of extreme partying.

-The ‘Día de les Quintades‘ begins early with the ‘despertà’, the noisy early morning wake-up call with music and thunderous firecrackers that rouses the willing – and the unwilling – from their slumbers and it is traditional for the ‘quintà‘ celebrating its 25th anniversary to take part in the occasion.
+The ‘Día de les Quintades‘ normally begins early with the ‘despertà’, the noisy early morning wake-up call with music and thunderous firecrackers that rouses the willing – and the unwilling – from their slumbers and it is traditional for the ‘quintà‘ celebrating its 25th anniversary to take part in the occasion.

-After a couple of hours, everyone drifts away in different directions, heading back to their chosen bars and restaurants, those celebrating special anniversaries normally opting for a more formal venue such as Salones Carrasco.
+After a couple of hours, everyone will drift away in different directions, heading back to their chosen bars and restaurants, those celebrating special anniversaries normally opting for a more formal venue such as Salones Carrasco.
 Open-air discos, charanga bands and loudspeakers blast music in almost every street.
 A siesta?
 You’ll be lucky.

-As the sun begins to dip towards the horizon, the action transfers to the main square where an open-air disco begins to pump out the party favourites as well as a few modern classics.
-The volume is almost deafening at times, the music debatable.
+As the sun dips towards the horizon, the action will transfer to the main square where an open-air disco will pump out the party favourites as well as a few modern classics.
+The volume can be almost deafening at times, the music debatable.
 Sometimes there’s an added attraction such as a foam party or live drummers.
-The dancing continues as the sun drops behind Montgó; it’s a night for partying and it’s far from over.
+For 2024, there will be something called the “MONACO PARTY SHOW” with live music and DJs “as well as other surprises”.

-THE PEÑA
+THE PEÑAS

 Whilst the Quintà is the central figure of Sant Joan, the peñas (‘penyas’ in Valenciano) are the heart and soul.
 These are friends who have formed themselves into groups with the primary aim of enjoying the fiesta together.
 They can vary in size from just a handful of close friends to a whole street of neighbours, taking over a vacant unit or someone’s garage as a communal billet for the duration of the fiesta.